|Accommodation | International Flights | Domestic Flights | Tours | Travel Insurance | Car Hire | Visas | Shopping | Dating | Humour|

 Since our business launched in 2008 as Cruise Republic,

-dream holiday.
-This isn’t only good news for them, it’s
+holiday.
+This isn’t only good news for them, it’s great

-perfect a simple and efficient booking engine which offers our customers
+a simple and efficient booking engine which offers our customers uncompromising

-Gamarnik did the first-ever circumnavigation of Australia and Tasmania
+did the first-ever circumnavigation of Australia and Tasmania in an

 They departed Sydney on the 2nd June and travelled anticlockwise around the entire coast of Australia in two 5.4m Naiad RIBs (18ft dinghies).
 They arrived back in Sydney on the 11th September.